Forest Dung Beetle

 Main Characteristics

-The forest dung beetle is a beetle from the family of dung beetles.
-It particularly loves beech forests.
-The forest dung beetle is often mistaken for a common dung beetle.
-Yet, it is easy to set them apart from each other, as the forest dung beetle doesn't have any bumps in its exoskeleton.
+The forest dung beetle is often mistaken for a common dung beetle Yet, it is easy to tell them apart from each other.
+The forest dung beetle doesn't have any bumps in its exoskeleton.
 In addition, its shards have a blue, violet, or green gleam to them.
-With 0.6-0.7 inch (16-19 mm), the forest dung beetle is slightly smaller than the common dung beetle, which is about 0.6-0.9 inch (16-25 mm long).
+With 0.6-0.7 inch (16-19 mm), the forest dung beetle is slightly smaller than the common dung beetle, which is about 0.6-0.9 inches (16-25 mm long).

 Behavior